 When tryptophan is not present in the cell, the repressor by itself does not bind to the operator; therefore, the operon is active and tryptophan is synthesized.
 Because the repressor protein actively binds to the operator to keep the genes turned off, the trp operon is negatively regulated and the proteins that bind to the operator to silence trp expression are negative regulators.

 Watch this video to learn more about the trp operon.

 Catabolite Activator Protein (CAP): An Activator Regulator

 Just as the trp operon is negatively regulated by tryptophan molecules, there are proteins that bind to the operator sequences that act as a positive regulator to turn genes on and activate them.
 For example, when glucose is scarce, E. coli bacteria can turn to other sugar sources for fuel.
-To do this, new genes to process these alternate genes must be transcribed.
+To do this, new genes to process these alternate sugars must be transcribed.
 When glucose levels drop, cyclic AMP (cAMP) begins to accumulate in the cell.
 The cAMP molecule is a signaling molecule that is involved in glucose and energy metabolism in E. coli.
 When glucose levels decline in the cell, accumulating cAMP binds to the positive regulator catabolite activator protein (CAP), a protein that binds to the promoters of operons that control the processing of alternative sugars.
 When cAMP binds to CAP, the complex binds to the promoter region of the genes that are needed to use the alternate sugar sources (Figure 1).
 In these operons, a CAP binding site is located upstream of the RNA polymerase binding site in the promoter.
 This increases the binding ability of RNA polymerase to the promoter region and the transcription of the genes.